paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-066-promotion-of-export-trade.md

 (4) not include any act that may reasonably be expected to result in the sale for consumption or resale within the United States of the goods, wares, merchandise, or services exported by the applicant.

-**(b) Time for determination; specification in certificate** Within ninety days after the Secretary receives an application for a certificate of review, the Secretary shall determine whether the applicant’s export trade, export trade activities, and methods of operation meet the standards of subsection (a) of this section.
+**(b) Time for determination; specification in certificate** Within ninety days after the Secretary receives an application for a certificate of review, the Secretary shall determine whether the applicant’s export trade, export trade activities, and methods of operation meet the standards of subsection (a).
 If the Secretary, with the concurrence of the Attorney General, determines that such standards are met, the Secretary shall issue to the applicant a certificate of review.
 The certificate of review shall specify—

 (1) the export trade, export trade activities, and methods of operation to which the certificate applies,

 (2) the person to whom the certificate of review is issued, and

-(3) any terms and conditions the Secretary or the Attorney General deems necessary to assure compliance with the standards of subsection (a) of this section.
+(3) any terms and conditions the Secretary or the Attorney General deems necessary to assure compliance with the standards of subsection (a).

 **(c) Expedited action** If the applicant indicates a special need for prompt disposition, the Secretary and the Attorney General may expedite action on the application, except that no certificate of review may be issued within thirty days of publication of notice in the Federal Register under [section 4012(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section4012/b/1&num=0&edition=prelim).